-RESPONSE TO PARAGRAPH 19: To the extent the allegations in Paragraph 19 call for legal conclusions, EOG need not respond.
-To the extent the allegations in Paragraph 19 purport to describe the Sand Purchase Agreement, EOG states that it speaks for itself, should be read as a whole, and provides only as stated therein.
-EOG lacks knowledge or information sufficient to form a belief as to the truth of the remaining allegations in Paragraph 19 and, therefore, denies such allegations.
+EOG further states that the Sand Purchase Agreement speaks for itself, should be read as a whole, and provides only as stated therein.
+EOG lacks knowledge or information sufficient to form a belief as to the second sentence in Paragraph 19 and, therefore, denies such allegations.
 EOG denies all allegations not specifically admitted in this Paragraph.